ThaddeusLim99/vista/docs_general/Analysis.md

 ## Overview

 After generating each output, we can perform the data rate calculations necessary for each scene, with parameters that are given by the sensor.
-In order to do so, we need to voxelize the scene in spherical coordinates first, and then apply our criteria for calculating $\Delta$ for the data rate. *($\Delta$ directly influences the data rate required to process each scene)*
+In order to do so, we need to voxelize the scene in spherical coordinates first, and then apply our criteria for calculating $\Delta$ for the data rate. $\Delta$ *directly influences the data rate required to process each scene.*

 ### Calculations